OPEC Push On Fossil Fuels Draws Ire At Climate Talks - UrduPoint

 Iraqi oil minister Hayan Abdel Ghani "has rejected attempts to target fossil fuels", Jihad said.

-He added that Ghani has tasked Iraq's COP28 delegation to "ensure that the wording of the final statement emphasizes world cooperation on a reduction of emissions to preserve the environment and climate".
+He added that Ghani has tasked Iraq's COP28 delegation to "ensure that the wording of the final statement puts the emphasis on world cooperation on a reduction of emissions in order to preserve the environment and climate".

 But another OPEC member, COP28 host the United Arab Emirates, has taken a conciliatory tone throughout the negotiations and acknowledged that a phase-down was "inevitable".